masterpointio/masterpoint.io/content/supports/towards-ukraine.md

 ---
 title: 1% towards Ukraine
 description: >-
    We have employees, past colleagues, and friends in Ukraine who are affected by the ongoing conflict, and we are committed to supporting them and their communities in any way we can.
-As part of that commitment, we donate 1% of our annual revenue to war relief efforts in Ukraine, working with organizations that provide aid and assistance to those in need.
-[Read more on support of Ukraine and how you can contribute here](/updates/supporting-ukraine/).
+As part of that commitment, we donate 1% of our annual revenue to war relief efforts in Ukraine, working with organizations that provide aid and assistance to those in need. <a href="/updates/supporting-ukraine/">Read more on our support of Ukraine and how you can contribute</a>.
 weight: 3
 icon: /img/supports/img_toward_ukraine.png
 ---